Drag13/react-learning-course-short/PROGRAM.md

 Not specified

-## 13 Workshop: Pet project - How to
+## 13 Workshop: How to: Pet Project

 ### Key points: